jenia/ipreader/README.md

 ```
 3. a `[]byte` buffer

-Using an interface, I decouple `ReadFile` function from whatever implements the `Counter` interface.
+Using an interface, I decouple `ReadFile` function from whatever implements the `Counter` interface which is Golang best practices.
 In this case it's `ipcounter.IpCounter` that asynchronously counts the IPs in the slice `AddIpSlice(ips []string)`.
-This decoupling allows for simpler testing by unit testing each feature separately and simpler benchmarking but allowing to benchmark each feature separately.
+This decoupling allows for higher modularity which has important implications:
+1. Simpler code
+2. Simpler testing.
+Each feature can be unit tested separately.
+Same thing for benchmarking.
 See the tests and benchmarks for details.

-Furthermore, using a buffer, we can read the file 1MB at a time or 10MB at a time and bulk process the IPs that buffer.
-Furthermore, we control how much memory the program consumes i.e. whatever we pick as the size of the buffer.
+Furthermore, using a buffer + goroutines we can bulk read and async process the IPs.

+Lastly, using a buffer of fixed size we control how much memory the program consumes.

 ### ipcounter package